jo-m-lab/ARBOL/README.md

 take a few hours.
 Running on 100k+ cells could take over a day.
 This timing varies based on the heterogeneity of your data.

-**Note** RAM is also a consideration, for running on ~100k cells, we routinely need to call on 128+GB of RAM.
-The current bottleneck is the SCTransform() call, which is run at each tier to renormalize to the input subset.

 **Note** The script requires approximately 1.2 GB RAM per 1k cells, meaning on a local machine with 16GB RAM, one could reasonably run 12k cells.
+The current RAM/time bottleneck is the SCTransform() call, which is run at each tier to renormalize to the input subset.

 ## Params